King-Pie/MPhys-Dissertation/README.md

-# A Manned Mission to Mars - Simulations of Transfer Trajectoriesto the Red Planet
+# A Manned Mission to Mars - Simulations of Transfer Trajectories to the Red Planet

 ## Abstract
 Presented is a study of orbital transfers a manned mission to Mars might take